aseldawy/CS167/Labs/Lab2/CS167-Lab2-README.md

 * (Q4) Does the program run after you change the default file system to HDFS?
 What is the error message, if any, that you get?

 * (Q5) Use your program to test the following cases and record the running time for each case.
-    1. Copy a file from local file system to HDFS
-    2. Copy a file from HDFS to local file system.
-    3. Copy a file from HDFS to HDFS.

 * (Q6) Test your program on two files, one file stored on the local file system, and another file stored on HDFS.
 Compare the running times of both tasks.
 What do you observe?